yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cobarray-class.md

 ### <a name="parameters"></a>Parametry

 *src*<br/>
-Źródło elementów, które mają być dołączone do tablicy.
+Źródło elementów do dołączenia do tablicy.

 ### <a name="return-value"></a>Wartość zwracana